 Series 1, Episode 1 - Plough Your Own Furrow

 Tom and Barbara try to diagnose and solve the problem of 'it' in their living room.
-This culminates at three in the morning with Barbara (in a nightgown, coat and wellingtons) pacing the garden in deep thought finally deciding she will support Tom in his idea to become self-sufficient in Surbiton.
+This culminates at three in the morning with Barbara (in a nightgown, coat and wellingtons) pacing the garden in deep thought finally deciding she will support Tom in his crackpot new idea: to become self-sufficient in Surbiton.

 The following morning, next-door neighbour and best friend Jerry Leadbetter is informed of the plan before their normal carpool commute.
 Tom is confident in his idea whilst Jerry thinks he is mad for even suggesting it.

 Margot is not seen in this episode, but her voice is heard.

 - BBC One

 Cast & crew